AVANT/biofoam/README.md

 TODOS
 -----

+- add personal photo upload to users edit and new (and crop ability)

+- make are you sure you wanna delete stuff app specific modal

 - figure out auth subapp with backend

-- flesh out editing and deleting in users app
 - - fix the bug that the newest created user does not show up on the list view without refresh

-- create common inherited view for every view
+- create common inherited view?

 - could I bake the loading view in the apps common view?

 - abstract main app navigate functionality to another level up (see book)

 - figure out how to cancel defer/promise actions once 'other' actions have been made in the app. e.g. navigate to posts/id/edit then press the browsers back button twice

-- add a base view type for moonrakr, which includes animation abilities

 - theres a little bug with initializing the about page for new users